Sharp Thresholds for Temporal Motifs and Doubling Time in Random Temporal Graphs: Distribution of Temporal Motifs

 Returning to our main calculation and partitioning the sum over the isomorphism class of the intersection of the two motifs,

 The final term is trivially upper bounded by $\binom{n}{2|V_H|-|V_I|}(2|V_H|)^{2|V_H|}\leq n^{2|V_H|-|V_I|}(2|V_H|)^{2|V_H|}$.

 Which gives our claim. \end{proof}

 With that established, we can present the following more general result, in which we have to be much more careful to control the dependence caused by the label multiplicity distribution.
-As a consequence, the following lemma is restricted to the case where $\psi$ is almost surely bounded. \LemVarianceFull* \begin{proof} Denote $\mathcal{L}=\{(S,\tau):S \in \mathcal{S},\tau \in \mathcal{T}_S\}$ and consider the variance of $\ContSum{\delta}$,
+As a consequence, the following lemma is restricted to the case where $\psi$ is almost surely bounded. \begin{restatable}{lemma}{LemVarianceFull} Let $\mathcal{G}=(V,E,\lambda)$ be a sample from $\Gamma_{[n]}(\psi)$, where $\psi$ is almost surely bounded, then for any $0<\delta<1$,